Gisco (died 239 BC): Mercenary War

 War-weary Carthage fared poorly in the initial engagements of the war.
 Its army was commanded by Hanno; the military historian Nigel Bagnall wrote of his "incompetence as a field commander".
 At some point during 240 BC the Carthaginians raised another, smaller, force, of approximately 10,000, which was placed under the command of Hamilcar, who had commanded the Carthaginian forces on Sicily for the last six years of the First Punic War.
 He was faced by a rebel force of 25,000 men commanded by Spendius, who still held Gisco and his staff as prisoners.
 Hamilcar defeated this army at the Battle of the Bagradas River.

 While Hanno manoeuvred against Matho to the north near Hippo (modern Bizerte), Hamilcar confronted various towns and cities which had gone over to the rebels, bringing them back to Carthaginian allegiance with varying mixtures of diplomacy and force.
 He was shadowed by a superior-sized rebel force, which kept to rough ground for fear of Hamilcar's cavalry and elephants, and harried his foragers and scouts.
-Some time in 239 BC, Hamilcar moved his force into the mountains south west of Utica in an attempt to bring the rebels to battle, but was surrounded.
+Some time in 239 BCE, Hamilcar moved his force into the mountains south west of Utica in an attempt to bring the rebels to battle, but was surrounded.
 The Carthaginians were saved from destruction only when a Numidian leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
 This proved disastrous for the rebels, and in the resulting battle they lost 10,000 killed and 4,000 captured.